DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ---

-# 3. Policies for Access, Sharing, Reuse
+# Policies for Access, Sharing, Reuse, continued

 .two-third[
-3.4 Intellectual property & copyright issues
+Intellectual property & copyright issues
   - Who owns the copyright?
   - Institutional policies
   - Funding agency policies
   - Embargos for political/commercial reasons

-3.5 Intended future uses/users for data
+Intended future uses/users for data

-3.6 Citation
+Citation
   - How should data be cited when used?
   - Persistent citation?
 ]